40+ FREE Embroidery Machine Fonts to Download Now

 BX fonts work with the Embrilliance embroidery software suite and are genius.

-Instead of having multiple stitch files per font, you download one .bx font file that contains all the information needed for that font.
+Instead of having multiple stitch files per font, you download one .bx file that contains all the information needed for that font.

 After you’re done with your design, simply save it in your machine’s file format (ex. .pes, .jef, etc.) and transfer it to your machine.